Movelocity/nextblog/docs/README.en.md

 6. Submit a Pull Request

 ## Development Guidelines
-1. Use yarn for dependency management
+1. Use pnpm for dependency management
 2. Avoid excessive use of third-party libraries, prefer native methods when possible

 ## License